 Roofline and Water Volume

-The steeper your roof, the more rain it will collect and the faster it will run off.
+A steep roof effectively sheds water but is more prone to gutter clogs.
 For example, a 45-degree slope will increase the rain accumulation by 30 percent, resulting in 1,296 gallons for the 1,600-square-foot home above rather than 997 gallons.

 An additional factor is the wind.
 Rain is seldom falling straight down.
 If the wind blows the rain into the slope of the roof, more water will be collected on that side of your home.